Kayli/logspub/psychology/psychology.md

 ## psychoanalysis, analytical psychology

-- founder: sigmund freud 1856 - 1939
-  - was an austrian neurologist
-  - graduated from university of vienna
-  - planned but abandoned 'scientific psychology' project

 - a clinical method for evaluating and treating pathologies in the psyche through dialogue between a patient and a psychoanalyst